Prologue

 All books can be read as Standalone

-She spends her days writing steamy, heartfelt contemporary romance novels hoping they resonate with and encourage others.
-When Sophia’s not writing, she’s hanging out with her two high-energy sons, an equally high-energy Plott Hound, and two cats who love to cuddle.
+USA Today Bestselling Author Sophia Henry fell in love with reading, writing, and hockey all before she became a teenager.
+When she’s not writing, she’s hanging out with her two high-energy sons, an equally high-energy Plott Hound, and two cats who love to cuddle—sometimes.

 Be Kind Love Hard